-- We are using the package manager Spack (https://spack.io) to provide applications/modules - Spack "meta modules" make the (additional) module path(s) available - By default, the latest LRZ release of Spack is loaded (cf. \$ module list) - If in doubt, stick to the final releases set as default (i.e. spack/YY.X.Z)!
+- We are using the package manager Spack (https://spack.io) to provide applications/modules - Spack "meta modules" make the (additional) module path(s) available - By default, the latest LRZ release of Spack is loaded (cf. \$ module list) - Going forward, there might be newer (pre-release) versions of the Spack software stack available (e.g. spack/staging/20.2, spack/develop) which might then also provide newer versions of R - If in doubt, stick to the final releases set as default (i.e. spack/release/YY.X)!

-- All R packages are installed into libraries these are (just) directories in the file system with subdirectories for each installed package - The default installation of R comes with a single library (if defined, \$R\HOME/library) usually containing the standard and recommended packages (in RStudio, this is called the System Library) - On a multiuser system, regular users may not add/install packages directly into this library (but administrators can) - On the Linux Cluster we only provide the standard set of base packages in this central location
+- All R packages are installed into libraries these are (just) directories in the file system with subdirectories for each installed package - The default installation of R comes with a single library (R_HOME/library) usually containing the standard and recommended packages (in RStudio, this is called the System Library) - On a multiuser system, regular users may not add/install packages directly into this library (but administrators can) - For the latest versions of R on the Linux Cluster we only provide the standard set of base packages in this central location

-- Individual users can have (one or more) additional, personal libraries (called User Library in RStudio) - The path for this library directory can be specified by the environment variable \$R\LIBS\USER (amongst others) - If this is not defined, R will ask you to create a personal package library when installing packages for the first time...
+- Individual users can have (one or more) additional, personal libraries (called User Library in RStudio) - The path for this library directory can be specified by the environment variable \$R_LIBS_USER (amongst others) - If this is not defined, R will ask you to create a personal package library when installing packages for the first time...